BeautifulTovarisch/ds-guided-intro/README.md

 systems, and contains an enormous abundance of references that can be explored afterwards.
 Most senior+ software engineers would benefit from this book.

+> NOTE: I refer to readings in "Designing Data-Intensive Applications" as follows:
+>   Kleppmann (1.SectionA, 1.SectionB, ...)
+> to indicate which sections of the textbook should be read.

 2. [Distributed Systems](https://www.distributed-systems.net/index.php/books/ds4/) by Van Steen and Tanenbaum

 Distributed Systems is a more traditional textbook on the subject.
 The coverage is somewhat more general than DDIA, and is slightly more modern.
 This book is available for free from author's website.

+> NOTE: I refer to readings in "Distributed Systems" as follows:
+>   Tanenbaum (x.x, x.y, ...)
+> to indicate which sections of the textbook should be read.

 ## Recommended Study Plan